This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - Cook turkey according to your favorite method for cooking turkey, and enjoy!

-- I like to always rub the cavity of the turkey.
+- I like to rub the cavity of the turkey.

-- You can use other seasonings in this dry brine turkey recipe if you like, such as poultry seasoning.
-However, you cannot leave out the salt – this is the most essential part of the dry brine.
+- You can use other seasonings in this dry brine turkey recipe, such as poultry seasoning.
+However, you cannot remove the salt – the most essential part of the dry brine.

 - Dry brining works for every method of cooking turkey.
 This makes a great turkey brine for smoking!